Skip to content

 FAQ: orchards drone spraying in Oregon

-Drone spraying rates for orchards in Oregon typically run $20–$35/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for orchards in Oregon typically run $20 to $35/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for Oregon averages $16 to $30/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.